 Will I be left to my own devices outside of class times?

 Only if you want to be.
 Most nights, you'll be invited to join Jane for a cheap, early dinner at one of many local warungs.

-Can my non-participating partner or family member come with me?
+Can my non-participating partner or family member come with me to the retreat?

 Sorry, no. Booking a place at this workshop is about finally making time for your writing.
 It has been our experience that trying to double-dip and turn this into a holiday with your non-participating family member hampers this objective.
 If the guilt fairy is knocking at your door, consider having your loved one(s) join you after the retreat.

 $1795, which includes daily workshops with and guidance from Jane, all accommodation, breakfasts and an air-conditioned, private ensuite bedroom in a shared villa with its own pool.

 Secure your spot at the 2024 retreat with a $300 deposit – email Jane for bank details.